Can Cats Eat Tapioca? Nutrition Facts & Safety Guide

 Final Thoughts

 Curiosity can kill a cat.
 However, tapioca isn’t something that will kill your furred companion if they get into it.
-While tapioca is safe and non-toxic for cats, you should exercise caution when giving it to your cats.
+While tapioca is safe and non-toxic for cats, you should exercise caution when giving it to your cat.
 Most of the things we serve tapioca with are harmful at best to cats.
-Only give your cat tapioca if it’s a part of designated cat food.
+The only time that your cat should be ingesting any tapioca is if it’s a part of designated cat food, and even then, we urge you to double-check that the carbohydrate content isn’t too high for a cat.

 Learn more about what your cat can and can’t eat: